AdaptivMCP/AdaptivMCP/Detailed_Tools.md

 ### 1) Anything related to making Github changes that requires repo info / data, editing files / commit / push

-- Use 'render_shell'
+- Use `render_shell` / `terminal_command` to interact with cloned repository.
-- Use API calls only for information the user asks for
+- Use GitHub API tools only for information the user asks for

 ### 2) Plain-language tool logs for UI / debugging